-The Salt Security platform provides robust attack simulation across pre-production, development, and runtime environments.
+The Salt Security platform provides robust attack simulation across pre-production and development environments.
 These simulations help organizations identify security gaps and business logic flaws early in the lifecycle, and integration with CI/CD systems means developers can address security gaps before releasing or modifying APIs.
 Salt tailors attacks to the customer’s APIs it learns in these environments.

 API drift analysis

 The Salt platform helps you run test traffic against your APIs while still in staging/test environments.
 It then compares the findings to your OAS/Swagger files and shows where your documentation and the live API traffic diverge.
 You can export the API details the Salt platform inventories automatically so you can easily keep your API documentation up to date and accurate.

 Remediation insights learned in runtime

 By capturing attacker activity during runtime and sharing it with developers, the Salt platform exposes hacker reconnaissance tactics in use and provides detailed remediation insights developers can use to close security gaps.
 These insights increase developer education, enabling them to continuously improve the security of the APIs they build in the future.
 Teams can send Jira tickets, Slack notifications, and other developer communications directly from the Salt platform.